BeginnerRudy/COMP90015-Project1/README.md

 13. More familar with the data flow from client to server and vice-versa.
 14. Design and implementing program is really fun!
 I feel so excited why I fully engaged in design then implement my design!
 15. knows how to use singleton
+16. When GUI is blocked no update could happen.
 ### Skill summary
 - Thread Pool
 - socket programming